 The engineering of the used communication protocols is a separate task and an addition to the engineering of protection and control functions.

-PCM600 can be used for different purposes throughout the protection relay life cycle.
+PCM600 can be used for different purposes throughout the merging unit's life cycle.
 A set of special tools is available for different applications.

 The applications can be organized into groups.